As a freelancer or entrepreneur, you know why you need to be on LinkedIn.

 In addition to having a great looking profile image, it's important to have a unique and engaging background header image.

-The best and easiest way to create one is using Canva.
+The best and easiest way to create one is by using Canva.

 2. Have an engaging profile headline.